 - 1 teaspoon ground cinnamon

-First you need to brown your butter (Do not skip browning the butter, it is what gives the cookies and incredible rich, caramel flavor!
-Click here for a step by step tutorial).
-To brown butter: Over medium heat, melt butter in a small saucepan.
+First you need to brown your butter (Click here for a step by step tutorial).
+Over medium heat, melt butter in a small saucepan.
 Stirring constantly, continue to cook butter until it starts to foam.
 Keep stirring until brown specks start to appear at the bottom of the pan and butter has turned an amber color and gives off a warm nutty/toffee scented aroma (about 3-5 minutes total; shorter than average because it is such a small amount of butter).
 Immediately remove from heat and pour into a shallow heat proof bowl (do not over cook butter, it can burn very easily and turn from a perfect caramel scented brown hue to burnt and blackened within seconds!
 If you have burnt your butter, you will know by the scent).
 Place in the refrigerator to cool to room temperature and firm up slightly.

 In a small bowl, whisk together flour, cream of tartar, baking soda and salt.
 In a separate bowl beat the cooled butter and sugars together on medium speed.
 Beat in the egg, milk and vanilla on low speed until incorporated.
 Gently mix in flour mixture just until combine.